Hornchurch tube station: Design

+There is no trace of the 1885 George Hopkins designed station buildings, but they were similar to those still in existence at West Horndon.
+Two platforms with short canopies were connected by a footbridge at their eastern end.
+Initially it was planned to have station buildings on the down platform, but it was decided to provide better access to the station by placing them on the road.

 The station consists of two side platforms—numbered 1 for westbound and 2 for eastbound—located either side of the running tracks.
-There are four tracks through the site, with the platforms located on the northern pair.
-Another pair of tracks to the south are used by c2c outer suburban services and there are disused platforms on those lines.
+There are four tracks through the site, with the operational platforms located on the northern pair.
+Another pair of tracks to the south are used by London, Tilbury and Southend line outer suburban services and there are disused platforms on those lines.
 The operational platforms are mostly covered by station canopies with a waiting room and toilets on the westbound platform.
 The red brick ticket office is located at street level above the platforms, to which it is connected by a covered footbridge stairway.
+A second peak-hours station exit on the eastbound platform is now disused.
 The 1930s architecture is similar in design to Becontree and Dagenham East and is contemporary with the introduction of electric services.
-The platform benches are of Midland Railway (1912–1922) design.
-The station had a track crossover, to the west of the platforms, enabling trains to terminate there and return to service in the opposite direction.
-However, this was removed in 2016.
+The heritage platform benches are of Midland Railway design.

 As part of the public–private partnership arrangement for maintenance of the London Underground, the station was due to be refurbished by Metronet.
 Following the collapse of Metronet, responsibility of station upkeep was transferred to Transport for London in 2008.
-Works were planned to include provision of tactile strips and colour contrasted handrails for the visually impaired, installation of closed-circuit television cameras, passenger help points, new electronic departure information displays on the platforms, a new public address system, and improved lighting.
 Transport for London has assigned the station to the 'limited works' category and plans to complete these improvements incrementally, according to the need to preserve assets.
 The station does not have step free access from the platforms to the street, although there are two out of use lift shafts from the platforms to the booking hall.